roman/aftersave.el/README.md

 `*scratch*` that executes a bunch of steps in one go and add an `after-save-hook` for it on my current buffer.

-This package allows me to not even think about hooks, and just register it through an interactive command.
+This package helps removing manual steps in the development cycle.
+If you need to execute the same commands after a save (run tests, restart browser, etc.), this package allows you to add an Emacs function in the after-save-hook of the editor (or the local buffer).

 ![aftersave](https://raw.github.com/roman/aftersave.el/assets/aftersave_el.gif)